renovatebot/renovate/docs/usage/configuration-options.md

 #### Allowing scripts if self-hosting Renovate

-If you are self-hosting Renovate, and want Renovate to run scripts:
+If you are self-hosting Renovate, and want to allow Renovate to run any scripts:

 1. Set the self-hosted config option [`allowScripts`](../self-hosted-configuration.md#allowscripts) to `true` in your bot/admin configuration
 1. Set `ignoreScripts` to `false` for the package managers you want to allow to run scripts (only works for the listed supportedManagers in the table above)